This article is also available to be viewed on begneiss.medium.com

 Geothermal energy, a renewable energy source harnessing the Earth's natural heat, is becoming an increasingly vital part of the global energy landscape.

-In this post, we will explore how geothermal energy works, dive into the different applications, where it's found, and its future potential in the renewable energy market.
+In this post, we will explore how geothermal energy works, dive into the different applications, where it's found, and its future potential in the energy market.

 Image from Hellisheiði Power Plant in Iceland (taken by MJM)